 Once an event is published, the following buttons will always display on the English event, when you are signed in:

+Sign in

-Step 1 – Ensure that you are signed in.
+Ensure that you are signed in.

+Select new draft

-Step 2 – From the published version of the event, select New draft from the moderation buttons.
+From the published version of the event, select New draft from the moderation buttons.

+Make changes

-Step 3 – Make the required changes.
+Make the required changes.

-Step 4 – Save your changes.
+Save Changes

-Note: If you are ready to publish the changes, save the changes as Needs review (instead of as a draft) so that an automatic email is sent to the event reviewer.
+If you are ready to publish the changes, save the changes as Needs review (instead of as a draft) so that an automatic email is sent to the event reviewer.
 (See the section on Event workflow and email notification process for more details.)

-How to compare the differences between drafts
+Compare the differences between drafts

+Select Moderate

 Select Moderate to see your drafts.
 The most recent draft will be on top, and is coloured “pink.”
-(Preivous drafts will appear in “white,” a published versions will appear in “green”.)
+(Previous drafts will appear in “white,” a published versions will appear in “green”.)
 For each draft you will see the name of the event administrator who created the draft, the creation date of the draft, the status of the draft (published, unpublished), and any revision comments.

+Select Revisions > Compare Revisions > Select the versions

 To compare the difference between drafts select Revisions, then Compare revisions, then select the radial button on two events to compare any two revisions, then select show diff.
 Suzanne - we need some screen shots here!

-Sending your event for review
+Send your event for review

-When both language versions of an event are ready, you must send both language versions of the draft event to an event reviewer, before the event can be published on Buyandsell.gc.ca.
+When both language versions of an event are ready, you must send both language versions of the draft event to an event reviewer before it can be published.

-You must save your event as Needs review, which will send an automatice email to the event reviewer, that requestes that they review your event.
-There are two options to select Needs reivew:

-Option 1: Select Moderate, then select Needs review, then select Apply.

-Important: You must save both the English and the French versios of the event as Needs review.

-Option 2: Select Revision Information (bottom of the page) then use the drop-down arrow to select Needs review, then select Save.

-Important: You must save both the English and the French versios of the event as Needs review.

 The review process

 An event is reviewed three times before it is published on Buyandsell.gc.ca.

+Event administrator creates an event.

+A designated reviewer reviews the event.

+The Buyandsell.gc.ca Team reviews the event, and publishes it on Buyandsell.gc.ca.

+Automatic emails

+Auto emails are triggered when the publication status of the event changes to ensure the event administrator, the reviewer and the Buyandsell.gc.ca team is aware of the status change and their required action.

+When the status changes to:

+Needs review – the reviewer is emailed

+Ready to Publish – The buyandsell.gc.ca team is informed

-Review 1: The event creator reviews the event
+Draft – the event creator is emailed (in the event of required changes)

-Review your event.
-When you are satisfied with both language versions of your event, save them each as Needs Review (See Section X ) .
-If you need to make changes, select New draft, and save your changes.
-(See Section X ).
-If you want to see your drafts, or compare changes between your drafts, select Moderate.
-(See section X).
+Save your event as needs review

+You must save your event as Needs review.

+Select Moderate

+Select Moderate, then select Needs review, then select Apply.

+Important: You must save both the English and the French versions of the event as Needs review.

-Review 2: The event reviewer reviews the event
+Event reviewer reviews the event

-Review the event.
-If you are satisfied with both language versions of your event, save them each as Ready to publish (See Section X ) .
-If you need to make changes, select New draft, and save your changes.
-(See Section X ).
-If the event reviewer reviews an event and discovers missing information the reviewer can send the event back to the event creator by saving the language version of an event as Draft.
+If the even reviewer is satisfied with both language versions of the event, save them each as Ready to publish.
+If the event reviewer discovers missing information they can send the event back to the event creator by saving the event as Draft.

-Review 3: The Buyandsell.gc.ca Web team review the event
+The Buyandsell.gc.ca team reviews the event

-We review the event.
-If we are satisfited with both language versions of your event, we will publish the event.
-If we review the event and discover missing information, or require clarification, we will send the event back to the event creator by saving the event as Draft.
+|If we review the event and discover missing information, or require clarification, we will send the event back to the event creator by saving the event as Draft.
 We can also send the event back to the reviewer (instead of the event creator) by saving the event as Needs review.